ajmaurais/cimage_annotation/README.md

 ```
 If you are missing the `venv` directory, something went wrong and the following commands will not work.

 3\.
 There is a bug in `biopython` 1.6.1, one of the dependencies for `cimage_annotation`, which will cause an error if it is used.
 Therefore, you must manually install `biopython` from a fork of the main `biopython` GitHub repository, in which the bug has been fixed.
-The build and install steps will produce a lot of output and take several seconds to finish.
+The build and install steps should produce a lot of output and take several seconds to finish.

 ```bash
 cd ~/local